Right to an effective remedy

-The Right to an effective remedy is the right of a person whose human rights have been violated to legal remedy.
+The right to an effective remedy is the right of a person whose human rights have been violated to legal remedy.
 Such a remedy must be accessible, binding, capable of bringing perpetrators to justice, provide appropriate reparations, and prevent further violations of the person's rights.
 The right to an effective remedy guarantees the individual the ability to seek remedy from the state directly rather than through an international process.
-It is a practical means of protecting human rights on the state level and requires the state to not just protect human rights de jure but also in practice for individual cases.
+It is a practical means of protecting human rights on the state level and requires the state to not just only protect human rights de jure but also in practice for individual cases.
 The right to an effective remedy is commonly recognized as a human right in international human rights instruments.

 The right to an effective remedy is expressed in Article 8 of the Universal Declaration of Human Rights, Article 2 of the International Covenant on Civil and Political Rights, Article 13 of the European Convention on Human Rights, and Article 47 of the European Union Charter on Fundamental Rights.